p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 Let's use an easy example of paying a friend back.

 - **Manual**
   This state is important.
-It shows, that even though you may not programmatically integrate, that you are indeed already integrated via a manual step that your user or customer has to perform. (e.g. a friend giving you cash the next time they see you).
+It shows, that even though you may not programmatically integrate, that you are indeed already integrated via a manual step that your user has to perform. (e.g. a friend giving you cash the next time they see you).
 - **Assisted**
   This step helps your users transfer data, without doing it in a completely automated fashion.
 As an example, this can range from producing a CSV file that they can upload into another platform, all the way to an API integration that requires user authentication and approval.
 There is still a manual step, but it is supported by technology. (e.g. e-transfer of money)
 - **Automatic**